-- Presynaptic membrane: Formed by the terminal button of the presynaptic cell that contains neurotransmitters within the synaptic vesicles
+- Presynaptic neuron: Contains the terminal button having neurotransmitters within the synaptic vesicles

-- Postsynaptic membrane: Composed of a part of the dendrite or cell body of the postsynaptic cell, and contains receptor sites to receive incoming signals from the presynaptic cell
+- Postsynaptic neuron: Composed of a part of the dendrite or cell body of the neuron, and contains receptor sites to receive incoming signals from the presynaptic cell

-- Synaptic cleft: The gap between the pre- and postsynaptic cell membranes
+- Synaptic cleft: The gap between the pre- and postsynaptic neurons

 What Happens at the Synapse